skandar123/EmployeeManagement/README.md

-An Employee Management System using PHP, MySQL, HTML, CSS
+An Employee Management System to make REST API calls using PHP, MySQL, HTML, CSS